 You may have read about tests for antibodies to COVID-19.
 But antibodies are just one part of the immune system.
 Here’s what you should know about immunity to all viruses.

 We all want immunity from COVID-19.
-People around the world are waiting for scientists to develop a vaccine that will trigger immunity.
+The vaccine for coronavirus began rolling out to meet the demand in December.
 Some people who suspect they’ve had the illness are taking blood tests to see if they carry the immune molecules called antibodies.

 But it’s important to know that antibodies are just one part of your immune system, and they typically drop off after an acute infection.
 Meanwhile, other kinds of immune cells called memory T cells linger — in fact, with some coronaviruses they remain to protect you for a lifetime.
 Most vaccines under development will be designed to trigger a kind of memory T cell.

 Why does immunity matter?